cBioPortal/cbioportal/docs/File-Formats.md

 - **AGE**: Age at which the condition or disease was first diagnosed, in years (number)
 - **TUMOR_SITE**

-Optional attributes:
+Custom attributes:
-- **Other Clinical Attribute Headers**: Clinical attribute headers are free-form.
-You can add any additional clinical attribute and cBioPortal will add them to the database.
-Be sure to provide the correct `'Datatype'`, as described above, for optimal search, sorting, filtering (in [clinical data tab](http://www.cbioportal.org/study?id=brca_tcga#clinical)) and display.
+- **Custom Clinical Attribute Headers**: Any other custom attribute can be added as well.
+See section ["Custom columns in clinical data"](#custom-columns-in-clinical-data).

 ###### Example *patient* data file
 ```